-Download our printable Mother’s Day coupon book on coloured paper or have your students colour in the pattern.
+Download our printable Mother’s Day coupon book on colored paper or have your students color in the pattern.

 We glued scrapbooking paper on each square first and then our Mother’s Day Decorative Square Templates.
 This creates a really fun, decorative effect!

 For the third layer, we used two strips of paper rather than a square piece of paper.
 (This is also an alternative to using large square pieces of card for each layer!)